What are the Queensland Training Awards?

 Winners and finalists are ambassadors for the Queensland vocational education and training system.
 They can receive media attention as a result of the post-award promotional campaign.

-The Department of Employment, Small Business and Training may use photographs and non-confidential information from the nominations in its print and electronic publications and mediums.
+The Queensland Government may use photographs and non-confidential information from the nominations in its communications.

 For more information, read the conditions of entry.

 If I win at the state finals, will I go to the Australian Training Awards?

 The Australian Training Awards is held in an Australian capital city in November each year.

 The Australian Training Awards are the peak, national awards for vocational education and training (VET), recognising innovation and excellence in the training sector.
-There are 18 award categories and the process for entering varies for each award category.
+There are some direct entry categories and some that progress via state and territory award programs.